Apply for The Catalogue for Philanthropy

 - Be a registered 501(c)(3) charitable organization

 - Have an operating budget between $100,000 and $4 million (eligible nonprofits that have grown beyond our $4 million limit may reapply but, if successful, will be featured on the web only)

-- Serve the people and communities of the greater Washington region (District of Columbia, Montgomery County, Prince George's County, Charles County, Frederick County; Arlington County, Fairfax County, Loudoun County, Prince William County, City of Alexandria, City of Fairfax, City of Falls Church) & have headquarters locally OR have headquarters outside our geographic footprint (including virtual offices or workspaces) but provide the great majority of your programs within our geographic footprint, OR, if international, have headquarters in the greater Washington region
+- Serve the people and communities of the greater Washington region (District of Columbia, Montgomery County, Prince George's County, Charles County, Frederick County; Arlington County, Fairfax County, Loudoun County, Prince William County, City of Alexandria, City of Fairfax, City of Falls Church) & and have headquarters or main offices locally

 For more information on the eligibility of local chapters of national organizations, professional associations, membership organizations, etc., please see our FAQ.

 Review Process & Timeline

-- Program Review: Reviewers judge applications based on their assessment of the need each organization exists to meet, the quality of the programs it creates to meet those needs, its leadership and staffing, and the evidence of the organization’s impact.
+- Program Review: Reviewers rate applications based on their assessment of the need each organization exists to meet, the quality of the programs it creates to meet those needs, its leadership and staffing, and the evidence of the organization’s impact.
 Most applications receive 5 to 8 reviews, some more than that.

 - Financial Review (April 2021): A team of financial reviewers assesses the financial soundness of potential finalists.
 Among other things, the team looks for reasonable year-to-year projections of expenses and revenue, appropriate ratios of administrative to program costs (though there is no absolute cut-off), reasonable salaries, board participation in fundraising and development, and fiscal transparency.

-- Site Visits: All reviewers are asked if they have site visited an organization within the past three years.
+- Site Visits: All reviewers are asked if they have site visited an applicant organization within the past three years.
 Positive site visits confirm positive reviews.
 Negative site visits generate a phone call.
 Any organization that has not been visited by our review team will be visited by Catalogue staff.